cartond/keystroke-audio-sniffer/README.md

 - audio feature extraction
 - digital signal processing (DSP)
     - mainly envelope and spectral flux (maybe others? maybe not these?)
+- a reminder to step away from ai tools doing any work because this is new and interesting to learn
 - some of that math I have a minor in that I probably forget

 #### Loose roadmap: